wtcoin/docs-1/source/index.md

 To see detailed PHP client info, check the official PHP repository: https://github.com/blockcypher/php-client

-Irrelevant code is not shown in samples.
+Less relevant/repetitive code is not shown in samples.
 You can get the full sample version from: https://github.com/blockcypher/php-client/tree/master/sample

-All samples begin with something like this (but omitted in docs site):
+Unless noted otherwise, all samples assume this initializing code:
 <?php
 require __DIR__ . '/../bootstrap.php';